Vinigperuzzi/Rebase_labs_12/README.md

 ./run
 ```

-At this point you can access the server in your browser in the address
+At this point you can access the server in your browser at the address

 [localhost:3000](http://localhost:3000)

-### endpoints
+### Endpoints

 ##### /hello

-This endpoint just show an "hello, world" on page
+This endpoint just show a "hello, world" on page

 ##### /tests